A2osX/A2osX/.Docs/Shell Developers Guide.md

 	BREAK

 The **BREAK** command is used to exit or end a block of statements that were optionally executed for a particular **CASE** as part of a **SWITCH** script block.
-See the **CASE** command below for more information and example of using **BREAK**.
+See the **SWITCH** command below for more information and example of using **BREAK**.

 ### CALL

 	CALL function [\<argument\>]...

-The **CALL** command is used to execute and previously defined and loaded function.
-When calling a function with the **CALL** command, you may pass one or more arguments which the function can use as part of its execution.
+The **CALL** command is used to execute a previously defined and loaded function.
+When calling a function with the **CALL** command, you may pass one or more arguments which can then be used by the function during execution.
 See the **FUNCTION** command below for more information on creating and calling functions including examples.

 ### CASE

 	CASE <expression>

 The **CASE** command is used at the start of a block of statements to be optionally executed based on the evaluation of \<expression\> as part of a **SWITCH** script block.
-See the **CASE** command below for more information and example of using **BREAK**.
+See the **SWITCH** command below for more information and example of using **CASE**.

 ### CD

 	CD <value>

 The **CD** command is used to change the current working directory.
 You must supply the **CD** command a valid relative or absolute path.
 Examples of relative paths include SUBDIR1 (a sub-directory in the current directory), ../SUBDIR2 (a sub-directory in the parent of the current directory), and SUBDIR1/SUBDIR3 ( a sub-directory in the sub-directory SUBDIR1 of the current directory).
 An absolute path always begins with a / and includes the volume name of the disk drive to which change the current working directory such as /MYVOL1/VAR/LOGS (the sub-directory LOGS in the directory VAR on the disk with a volume label of MYVOL1).
+You can use the **PWD** command to display the current working directory if your prompt (**$**) does not automatically display it on the command line (the default, set in your PROFILE).
+The current working directory is used my the shell to look for scripts not located in one of the directories specified by **$PATH** or as the directory for reading and writing files when no path is provided by a command.
+For example, if you execute the **LS** command without arguments, **LS** assumes to list the files in the current working directory.
+Similarly, if you specify a file without a path, for example the command **ECHO Hello > outfile**, shell will place the file outfile in the current working directory.
+See the related **POPD** and **PUSHD** commands.

 ### DATE